cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

-- that HMAC is indifferentiable from a random oracle, which for HMAC-SHA-256 has been shown in {{DRS+13}} when the compression function underlying SHA-256 is modeled as a random oracle.
+- that HMAC is indifferentiable from a random oracle, which for HMAC-SHA-256 has been shown in {{DRS+13}} when the compression function underlying SHA-256 is a random oracle, which is a regular assumption in the literature.

 - the values of HKDF's `IKM` input do not collide with values of `info` `||` `0x01`.
 This MUST be enforced by the